 - Brazil produce large quantities of iron ore but also copper, gold and diamonds.

 - Petrobras, the state owned oil and gas company, has made some huge oil discoveries offshore in the Atlantic lying underneath salt layers.

 - The Itaipu Dam, located on the border between Brazil and Paraguay, is the second largest hydroelectric producer in the world.
-The dam is 7.7 kilometers long and 196 meters high.
+The dam is 7.7 kilometres long and 196 metres high.

 - The country effectively shuts down for Carnival with partying day and night.
 It is held from the Friday to Tuesday before Ash Wednesday.

 Have you been to Brazil?
 Are there any interesting or unusual facts you’d like to share?